FACN8/Pre-course/Week1/HTML.md

 ![html blocks](https://user-images.githubusercontent.com/22002193/69431669-dde40e00-0d40-11ea-9eca-eebebf65e58f.jpg)

 HTML describes the structure of a Web page, this structure consists of a series of elements that tell the browser how to display the content.

 HTML elements are represented by tags that label pieces of content such as "heading", "paragraph", "table", and so on...

 Let's look at an example:
 https://codepen.io/shiryz/pen/pooBWVW?editors=1000#0

+## Task

 Try it yourself, add the following line to the pen: